 file.

-Similarly, if your Archetype contains pre-constructed Java classes, you might want to place them in the target package structure.
-You can achieve this by setting the packaged
+Similarly, if our archetype contains pre-constructed Java classes, we might want to place them in the correct package structure.
+We can achieve this by setting the packaged

 attribute in archetype-metadata.xml